-The Stock Option Plan includes a "U.S. Addendum" to the Stock Option Plan in order for the Stock Option Plan to permit the award to U.S. taxpayers of Options that can be either non-qualified stock options that do not meet the requirements of Section 422 of the United States Internal Revenue Code ("Nonqualified Options") or incentive stock options ("ISOs") that are qualified under Section 422 of the United States Internal Revenue Code (provided that the number of Common Shares available for granting ISOs under the Plan may not exceed 4,000,000).
+The Stock Option Plan includes a "U.S. Addendum" to the Stock Option Plan in order for the Stock Option Plan to permit the award to U.S. taxpayers of Options that can be either non-qualified stock options that do not meet the requirements of Section 422 of the United States Internal Revenue Code ("Nonqualified Options") or incentive stock options ("ISOs") that are qualified under Section 422 of the United States Internal Revenue Code (provided that the number of Common Shares available for granting ISOs under the Stock Option Plan may not exceed 4,000,000).
 ISOs allow more favorable U.S. federal income tax treatment, in some circumstances, for participants in the Stock Option Plan who are subject to United States federal income tax.
 However, the Company may not be entitled to a compensation expense deduction when ISOs are exercised for purposes of the Company's United States corporate income taxes.

 The Stock Option Plan does not require that options awarded to United States participants in the Stock Option Plan be ISOs; the Company has discretion to award either ISOs or Nonqualified Options.

-The policies of the TSX require that the unallocated securities under all security based compensation arrangements which do not have a fixed maximum aggregate number of securities issuable thereunder (such as the Stock Option Plan) be re-approved by an issuer's shareholders every three years after the date of initial shareholder approval of the compensation arrangement.
-The shareholders of the Company last reconfirmed the Stock Option Plan at the annual general meeting held on May 12, 2021 by approving the unallocated options that may be grantable under the Stock Option Plan and, accordingly, the next shareholder reconfirmation must be obtained by May 12, 2024 or such later date permitted by the TSX.
+The policies of the TSX require that the unallocated entitlements under all security-based compensation arrangements which do not have a fixed maximum aggregate number of securities issuable thereunder (such as the Stock Option Plan) be re-approved by an issuer's shareholders every three years after the date of initial shareholder approval of the compensation arrangement.
+The shareholders of the Company last approved the unallocated options grantable under the Stock Option Plan at the annual general meeting held on May 28, 2024 and, accordingly, the next shareholder approval must be obtained by May 28, 2027.

-As at December 31, 2021, the Stock Option Plan authorized the issuance of 5% of the then issued and outstanding Common Shares (being a total of 9,482,237 Common Shares as at that date) in connection with options that were outstanding or that may be granted in the future.
-As at December 31, 2022, based on there being outstanding options to purchase a total of 3,899,630 Common Shares (representing approximately 2.1% of the then outstanding Common Shares), 5,582,607 additional Common Shares (representing approximately 2.9% of the then outstanding Common Shares) were then available for future option grants under the Stock Option Plan.
+As of December 31, 2024, the Stock Option Plan authorized the issuance of 5% of the then issued and outstanding Common Shares (being a total of 13,116,193 Common Shares as at that date) in connection with options that were outstanding or that may be granted in the future.
+As of December 31, 2024, based on there being outstanding options to purchase a total of 3,181,491 Common Shares (representing approximately 1.2% of the then outstanding Common Shares), 9,934,702 additional Common Shares (representing approximately 3.8% of the then outstanding Common Shares) were then available for future option grants under the Stock Option Plan.